Kungbib/openapc-se/README.md

 5. Swedish University of Agricultural Sciences (slu)
 6. Luleå Technical University (ltu)

-## Sample of statistics
-A first saample of statistics from the project may be viewed at the [statistics page](https://github.com/Kungbib/openapc-se/blob/master/statistics.html)

 ## Contributing APC data
 See [guidelines for the template](https://github.com/Kungbib/openapc-se/wiki/Guide-for-completing-the-survey).